openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 Duration: 10:00

-The TI ot-ti build system uses CMake and requires a Bash shell.
+The ot-ti build system uses CMake and requires a Bash shell.
 All commands in this section are run on the **Linux or macOS host** (or WSL2 on Windows).

 ### 1. Clone the repository